tsunami416604/azure-docs.hu-hu/includes/storsimple-install-update4-hotfix.md

         This operation starts a hotfix installation and could reboot one or both of the controllers.
 By installing new updates you agree to, and accept any additional terms associated with, the new functionality listed in the release notes (https://go.microsoft.com/fwLink/?LinkID=613790).
 Are you sure you want to continue?
         [Y] Yes [N] No (Default is "Y"): Y
         WARNING: Installation is currently in progress.
 This operation can take several minutes to complete.
 3. A telepítési folyamatot a `Get-HcsUpdateStatus` parancs használatával figyelheti.
-A frissítés akkor fejeződött be, ha a `RunInProgress` `False` értékre vált.
+A frissítés akkor fejeződött be, ha a `RunInProgress``False` értékre vált.
 4. Miután befejeződött a telepítés, a vezérlő, amelyre a karbantartási módú gyorsjavítás telepítve lett, újraindul.
-Jelentkezzen 1,. lehetőség a **jelentkezzen be a teljes hozzáféréssel**, és ellenőrizze a lemezfirmware verzióját.
+Jelentkezzen be az **Log in with full access**1.
 Típus:

    `Get-HcsFirmwareVersion`